BergstromDomain/MainApp/docs/developing_the_bergstromdomain_app.md

 >
 > Since then, I have taken some online courses and I have had a few attempts of developing my own apps.
 None of them have been matured enough to be deployed.
 >
-> In this blog series I'm documenting the steps I've taken to create and deploy my first app.
+> In this blog series I'm documenting the steps I'm taking to create and deploy my first app.

 ### Table of Contents ###